How to improve your fuel economy

 Unless you have a modern car with an automatic start-stop system, you should consider turning off your engine if you’re unlikely to move for a minute or two.

-It's estimated that idling for just 10 seconds wastes more fuel than restarting the engine.
+It's estimated that idling for just 10 seconds wastes more fuel than restarting the engine (according to the Environmental Defense Fund.

 You should also never leave your car running unattended as it increases the risk of theft and insurers are likely to refuse a claim.